-Over the past two centuries, these conventional grazing practices have led to significant overgrazing, the subsequent increase in bare ground, erosion, establishment of invasive species, loss of perennial grasses, reduced water holding capacity, and ultimately reduced productivity for cattle operations.
-The adverse impacts go beyond the cattle industry, as the open grasslands, semi-open grasslands, and scrublands support wildlife, tourism, and essential water resources for municipalities and businesses alike.
-The Montana Improved Grasslands seeks to restore these ecosystems and their resilience to be able to sustain the full potential abundance, diversity of species, and livelihoods.
+Over the past two centuries, overgrazing without sufficient rest has led to an increase in bare ground, erosion, establishment of invasive species, loss of perennial grasses, reduced water holding capacity, and consequently reduced productivity for cattle operations.
+The adverse impacts go beyond the cattle industry, as this ecosystem supports wildlife, tourism, and essential water resources for animals, municipalities, and businesses alike.
+The Montana Improved Grazing project seeks to restore this ecosystem and its resilience to its full potential, sustaining abundant and diverse species and livelihoods.

 Practices included in the project to improve soil health and achieve these landscape goals are:

-- Higher intensity rotational grazing, emulating the rest and recovery periods of migratory herbivores.
-This transition requires more fencing, more active cattle management, and often building water infrastructure to supply grazing sites.
+- Higher intensity rotational grazing, imitating the rest and recovery periods of migratory herbivores.
+This transition requires more fencing, more active cattle management, and often building water infrastructure to supply potential pastures previously not viable.

-- Reducing the selectivity of grazing and relieving pressure from waterways are vital components of allowing perennial grasses and native species to regenerate.
+- Reducing the selectivity of grazing and relieving pressure from waterways are vital components of allowing perennial grasses, native species, and riparian zones to regenerate.

-- Supplementary practices that support grazing practices and accelerate restoration include the addition of compost, soil microbes, and other symbiotic soil species that increase the decomposition of organic matter and the subsequent availability of nutrients for the grasses.
+- Supplementary practices that support grazing practices and accelerate restoration may include the addition of compost, soil microbes, and other symbiotic soil species that increase the decomposition of organic matter and the subsequent availability of nutrients.

 Montana ranchers seek to improve their land’s forage.
 However, their access to the resources necessary to do so is variable and often limited.
 The resources could be materials (such as fencing and water infrastructure), labor and time, or educational.
 Grazing consultants and workshops can be expensive.
 Additionally, what works on one ranch may not work on another.

 The cattle business is a business of skinny margins.
-Investments in ranch improvements, that ranch owners and managers make, must have immediate returns in the coming year.
-However, it takes time for ecological changes to occur, often more than four years.
+Investments in ranch improvements need to have immediate returns.
+However, it takes time for ecological changes to take hold, often outside the amount of time needed for ranch businesses to receive a return on investment.
 NativeEnergy’s Help BuildTM carbon model brings the upfront investment necessary for cattle ranchers to take the necessary steps to accelerate and improve their soil’s health.
-In addition, Help BuildTM the investment bridges the financial gap between making the changes and when the productivity benefits start to show.
+In addition, the investment bridges the financial gap between making the changes and when the ranch productivity and profitability benefits take hold.

-Producers most need carbon payments in the first few years of improving their grazing practices.
+Producers most need carbon payments in the first few years of implementing the developments needed to improve their grazing practices.
 The carbon payments provide the capital and financial security to improve soil health before the productivity benefits are realized.
-Therefore, NativeEnergy’s Help Build is the best suited model for enabling corporate funds to support ranchers in making sustainable changes to increase their lands’ productivity, deliver real, measurable, and additional carbon sequestration as well as soil health benefits.
+Therefore, NativeEnergy’s Help Build is the best suited model for enabling corporate funds to help ranchers to make sustainable changes to increase their lands’ productivity and deliver real, measurable, and additional carbon sequestration as well as soil health benefits.

 Project Benefits, Regenerating Western Grasslands